What’s New in OData Version 4.01

 Terms can now be marked as applicable to any collection of entities (e.g. collection-valued navigation properties), not just to entity sets.

-External targeting of annotations is now also possible for parameters and return types of actions and functions, with the restriction that these annotations apply to all overloads.
+External targeting of annotations is now also possible for individual overloads of actions and functions, their parameters and return types.
+In addition three of actions and functions, with the restriction that these annotations apply to all overloads.
 There’s still no way to externally target an individual overload.

 Annotations are propagated along inheritance hierarchies: annotations on a base type are also valid on a derived type unless applied again with a different value.